BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 However this is discussed in greater detail in the next section.

 Several benchmarks have performed characterisation of applications in the past, this has been primarily, at least historically motivated, for diversity analysis to justify the inclusion of an application into a benchmark suite.
-Rodinia used MICA as the diversity analysis framework.
+Rodinia used MICA as the diversity analysis framework [@].
 The OpenDwarfs benchmark suite have applications which have been manually classified as dwarfs and any characterisation into this taxonomy is based largely intuition.
 Some of the shared applications ported from the Rodinia Benchmark suite cluster microarchitecture-dependent characteristics of applications into dwarfs.
 Unfortunately, this approach has the same limitations as those presented in [Section @sec:microarchitecture-independent].